mcbebu/ALTER-TABLE/README.md

 Welcome to our submission for the NinjaVan Hackathon!

-Our team has developed a new personalised dashboard for consignees that provides a wide range of options and user-friendly interface for managing their orders.
+Our team has developed a new **personalised dashboard for consignees (MyNinja)** that provides a wide range of options and user-friendly interface for managing their orders.

 ## Features